 (On July 1, 2013, the Federal Trade Commission’s new COPPA laws came in to play.
 COPPA stands for Children’s Online Privacy Protection Act and industry organization, Moms with Apps (a leader in educating app developers on best practice and COPPA compliance), wrote a number of posts about how to be COPPA compliant and launched their new, Know What’s Inside program promoting best practice.)

 But Apple’s new review guidelines changed the goal posts!
-And they affect developers of apps aimed at kids in two primary ways:
+And they affect developers of apps aimed at kids: